 Cooled Injection System CIS

 The CIS can be cooled to temperatures as low as – 180 °C making it uniquely suitable as cryo-trap for VOC analyte concentration in combination, for example, with Thermal Desorption.
 Additionally, the CIS can be used to concentrate analytes through Large Volume Injection (LVI) with solvent venting.
-This provides to substantially lower limits of detection.
-PTV and LVI injections are typically performed using GERSTEL exclusive cryogen-free Universial Peltier Cooling (UPC) or cryostaic cooling.
+This provides significantly lower limits of detection.
+PTV and LVI injections are typically performed using GERSTEL exclusive cryogen-free Universal Peltier Cooling (UPC) or cryostatic cooling using the Cryostatic Cooling Device (CCD 2).

 Depending on the required starting temperature, cryogenic cooling may also be used.
 At the other end of the temperature scale, the CIS 4 operates up to 450 °C for determination of SVOC, PAHs and some waxes.
 The high temperature version (CIS 6) scales the heights up to 650 °C, enabling pyrolysis of polymers in suspension following initial evaporation of the solvent.
 Whichever version the analyst is using, all CIS inlets are based on patented heating and cooling systems and optimized inlet liner dimensions that provide uniform temperature profiles throughout the entire – 180 °C to 650 °C temperature range for controlled evaporation and best possible results.